Back to California

 Limits and Unknowns

-• The bill does not specify what specific changes to laws might come from the task force.
+• The bill does not specify what actions should be taken based on the task force’s findings.

 Bill History